ivancristina/ivancristina.github.io/_posts/2017-06-05-Intercultura.markdown

 On Saturday we visited Noto and Syracuse, were we went around the local gardens, the Theatre of Siracusa, the Dionigi’s Ear (Orecchio di Dionisio) and even the little jetty.

 After three hours of lessons, Saturday the guys had the possibility to try our school Simulator.

 <center><video class="roundrect" width="100%" height="100%" controls>
   <source src="https://github.com/ivancristina/web_resources/raw/master/vid/ALSIM.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video></center>

 Then we managed to play an off-ball match, which unfortunately was won by the Serbs.
 Here we realized how strong Serbs are in sports.
-Well, by our side, they’ll never have **"o sole, o core, o mare"**.
+Well, by our side, they’ll never have "**o sole, o core, o mare**".
 To console us, a great buffet ended the school day.
 After that, we moved to the shopping centre “Centro Sicilia”, and after hours of shopping and laughs, we came back home.

 <center><video class="roundrect" width="75%" height="75%" controls>
   <source src="https://github.com/ivancristina/web_resources/raw/master/vid/Centro.mp4" type="video/mp4">
 Your browser does not support the video tag.